Ederacinism

 Safety, consent & law

 This is recorded as harmful.
-The act it names is severe, irreversible bodily harm: life-threatening self-injury, or grievous assault and mutilation if directed at another, a serious crime in every jurisdiction.
+The act it names is severe, irreversible bodily harm: life-threatening self-injury, or grievous assault and mutilation if directed at another person, a serious crime in every jurisdiction.
 It cannot be consented into safety and must never be acted upon.
-Anyone experiencing such urges, or thoughts of self-harm, should seek immediate emergency and mental-health care; these are treatable signs of a crisis, not a lifestyle.

 - Desire to Be an Amputee21/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is a rare condition in which a person desires to become an amputee, experiencing the absence of a specific limb as arousing or as essential to their true body image.
 It overlaps closely with body integrity dysphoria, in which a healthy limb is felt as not belonging to the self.21

-- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is an interest centered on the desire to be, or to become, an amputee, in which the absence of a limb is experienced as arousing or as essential to one's body image.
-It overlaps closely with body integrity dysphoria, in which a person feels a healthy limb is not part of their true self.12
+- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is a rare interest centred on the desire to be, or to become, an amputee, in which the absence of a limb is felt as arousing or as necessary to one's true body image.
+It overlaps closely with body integrity dysphoria, recognised in ICD-11, and carries serious self-harm risk.12

-- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare clinical paraphilia, named by John Money, in which sexual arousal is tied to the staged or genuine risk of being killed.
-Because it can involve life-threatening danger, it is documented here strictly as a clinical category with serious safety framing.4
+- Autassassinophilia4/100Autassassinophilia · Clinical ParaphiliasAutassassinophilia is a very rare paraphilia, named by sexologist John Money in 1986, in which sexual arousal is tied to the fantasy, staging, or genuine risk of being killed.
+Almost always confined to fantasy, it is documented here strictly as a clinical category with serious safety framing.4

 - Penis Fetish59/100Phallophilia · Body Parts & PartialismA pronounced sexual attraction centred on the penis: its appearance, size, shape, or symbolism.
 Because attraction to the penis is so widespread, it is generally an ordinary preference rather than a disorder.59

-- Clinical Vampirism / Renfield's Syndrome5/100clinical vampirism · Clinical ParaphiliasA rare, contested clinical label for a compulsion to obtain and ingest blood (one's own, an animal's, or another person's) frequently tied to excitement or sexual arousal.
-Documented only in scattered case reports, it is recognised by no diagnostic manual and carries extreme risk.5
+- Clinical Vampirism / Renfield's Syndrome5/100clinical vampirism · Clinical ParaphiliasClinical vampirism, nicknamed Renfield's syndrome, is a rare and contested label for a compulsion to obtain and ingest blood (one's own, an animal's, or another person's), often reported with excitement or arousal.
+It appears in no diagnostic manual and carries extreme risk.5

 - Autovampirism4/100autovampirism · Clinical ParaphiliasAutovampirism (clinically, autohemophagia) is the rare, sparsely documented practice of deliberately drinking one's own blood, in a minority of accounts for sexual or emotional gratification.
 It is documented here strictly as a taxonomic and psychiatric category, not as anything to attempt.4